 Once the profile is defined, you can test it out by clicking Start, as shown in the preceding figure.
 See if the packets are captured correctly.
 You can then use these profiles for automatically capturing packets.

 Automating Packet Capture Using Cisco Prime Infrastructure

 There are times when you want to capture packets based on a trigger.
 There is no way to find out ahead of time when the trigger will happen.
 For example, if you are trying to meet the SLA for AvgRespTime for an application, you may want to start the packet capture if the response time exceeds the predefined time.
 You can easily achieve this by combining threshold and packet capture in Cisco Prime Infrastructure.
 Navigate to Design > Monitoring Configuration > Features > Thresholds.
 When you click a threshold template, you can create a new instance from it.
 Besides the header information, you can select thresholds based on your interest from Traffic Analysis, Application, Voice/Video Signaling, Voice/Video Data, Interface Health, Device Health, and NAM Health.
 It would be a good idea to explore these options and see what types of trigger points each of them has.
 Once you select the category for capture, you can then select the subcategory.
 All the trigger points can then be seen.
-In order to change any of them, simply select that row and edit the threshold as shown in the image below.
+In order to change any of them, simply select that row and edit the threshold as shown in the image above.
 You can see (figure below) that we have chosen to alert and start capturing Sharepoint traffic if the AvgRespTime exceeds the default value.

 Decoding Packet Capture Using Cisco Prime Infrastructure